ShadowOfNight7/Web-Development-Assessment-Task/README.md

 - Users can add items to their cart.
 - Users can use a checkout to pay for the goods.
 - Recipes link to ingredients available in-store.
-- Users can log in as well as add and remove credit card information.
+- Users can login as well as add and remove credit card information.
 - Users can add listings and sell produce.
 - Database and front-end must be able to communcate.
 ### Non-Functional Requirements